Back

 We hope that as children move on from Oldfield Park Junior School to further their education and learning, that their creativity and passion for English and their high aspirations travel with them and continue to grow and develop as they do.

-OPJS English Policy
+OPJS English Policy:

 Below you will find a copy of our school's English Policy.

-OPJS English Policy 2021.pdf
+English Policy 2024.pdf

 Age-Related Expectations (EXS) in Writing (Year 3 to 6)